BabylonJS/Babylon.js/readme.md

 - Frustum clipping
 - Sub-meshes clipping
 - Fullscreen mode
-- Babylon file format is a JSON file that can be produced from: ◦.OBJ
+- Babylon file format is a JSON file that can be produced from:
+ - .OBJ
  - .FBX
  - .MXB
  - Blender